 To learn more, we recommend 8 Examples of Internal-Caused Data Breaches.

-Employees with access to sensitive data, such as members of the IT or leadership team, may present an elevated risk if they become disgruntled toward their organization.
+Employees with access to sensitive data, such as members of the IT or leadership team, may present an elevated risk if they become disgruntled with their organization.
 The topic of disgruntled worker risk is another concept that IT cannot fight alone--it's a company-wide effort that should involve collaboration between leadership.

-However, monitoring logs and identifying unusual behaviors can be an important first step towards mitigating damage if an employee decides to lash out.
+However, monitoring logs and identifying unusual behaviors can be an important first step toward mitigating damage if an employee decides to lash out.
 Finally, when employees are terminated, IT should work to remove access immediately, and shut down accounts, to ensure data is not taken off the premises.

 3. Use Technology to Support the Right Behaviors

 A culture that supports engagement with work and information security is a company-wide mission that probably can't be accomplished overnight.
 IT leaders must play an active role in collaborating with HR and other members of the leadership team in creating a culture that supports happy and secure talent.
-However, even at the healthiest organizations, human error, and the occasional disgruntled employee may still be inevitable.
+However, even in the healthiest organizations, human error, and the occasional disgruntled employee may still be inevitable.

 IT should look towards technologies that can minimize the impact of mistakes or deliberate damage.
 With the right technical safeguards, you can protect against mistakes and quickly clean up damages.
 Technical safeguards could include:

 - Policy-based administration for access and identity management

 - Smart email tools for sandboxing, filtering, and preventing the release of sensitive information